Steps for Successful Enrollment

 If this step is required, it will be listed in your To Do’s in the Student Center in myWWU.
 If you have questions, contact the Adventist Health University Clinic at (509) 527-2425 or firstname.lastname@example.org.

 All undergraduate students and graduate international students taking more than 6 credits must be covered by a health insurance plan.
 Please make sure that you have coverage throughout your entire education at Walla Walla University.

 A complete physical is recommended for new students.
 This examination can be performed by your regular physician or you can contact the University Clinic to schedule an appointment with the nurse practitioner.

 New students must fill out a tuberculosis (TB) screening form.

 For questions about financial clearance call (800) 656-2815 or email email@example.com.

 If you want to sail smoothly through financial clearance, get your holds and to-do items done before starting financial clearance.

 Complete any remaining items such as loan promissory notes, loan entrance interview or other financial aid forms.

 Financial clearance for fall quarter normally opens in mid-August.
+For other quarters, financial clearance normally opens a few weeks before the start of the quarter.
 Watch for an email notification about the date for an opening of financial clearance.